pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

-While promises improved the situation greatly, they still require to learn a different control flow. async/await, on the other hand, allows the programmer to reason with the usual tools use in synchronous code.
+While promises improved the situation greatly, they still require to learn a different control flow. async/await, on the other hand, allows the programmer to reason with the usual tools used in synchronous code.

 Python is at the async/await level, JS is mostly at the promises level even though async/await is supported in Node.js since 2016 and is